 and return $Z_{\max} \cdot Z_{\min}$.
-For a proof of correctness see e.g. \cite[chap.
+For a proof of correctness, see e.g. \cite[chap.
 27]{CLRS2001}.
-Note that it suffices to show that $X_{\min}$ and $X_{\max}$ are bitonic sequences and that all values in $X_{\min}$ and smaller than all values in $X_{\max}$.
+Note that it suffices to show that $X_{\min}$ and $X_{\max}$ are bitonic sequences and that all values in $X_{\min}$ are smaller than all values in $X_{\max}$.

 Albers and Hagerup~\cite{AH1997} gave an $O(\log s)$ algorithm using an idea similar to the above algorithm for $\Zip$.
 The algorithm works in $\log s+1$ steps, where each step corresponds to a recursion level.
 At step $i$, $i=0, \ldots, \log s$, $Z$ consists of $2^i$ bitonic sequences of length $2^{\log s - i}$ stored in consecutive fields.
-To compute the packed sequence representing level $i+1$ we extract the leftmost and rightmost halves of each of $2^i$ bitonic sequences, compute their elementwise minimum and maximum, and concatenate the results.
+To compute the packed sequence representing level $i+1$, we extract the leftmost and rightmost halves of each of $2^i$ bitonic sequences, compute their elementwise minimum and maximum, and concatenate the results.
 Each step takes $O(1)$ time and hence the algorithm uses time $O(\log s)$.